mgattozzi/mgattozzi/posts/rust-wasm.md

 I think the important thing here is that by getting more people to use wasm we'll have a new generation of systems programmers who will reach for Rust as their first choice.
 Maybe even then we can have a full Rust Stack equivalent to MEAN.
-I'm thinking maybe something like WARD (Web Assembly, Rocket, Diesel) but hey that's a far off dream.
+I'm thinking maybe something like WARD (WebAssembly, Rocket, Diesel) but hey that's a far off dream.
 Still, longterm the goals will help grow Rust, and enable users to do more cool things whether on the web, in embedded dev, or something else.